Cod-Am/Reinforcement-learning-in-Open-AI-gym-environments/README.md

 ## 🚀 Overview
 This repository explores reinforcement learning through the lens of Policy Gradient methods, applied to the following OpenAI Gym environments:

-* BipedalWalker
+* BipedalWalker.
-* MsPacman
+* MsPacman.
-* CartPole
+* CartPole.
-Each environment presents unique challenges, offering opportunities to refine and extend RL techniques.
+* Each environment presents unique challenges, offering opportunities to refine and extend RL techniques.

 ## 🧠 Techniques
 The primary approach used in this project is Policy Gradient, which optimizes the agent's policy directly by estimating the gradients with respect to the expected return.
 Key steps include: